 ISLA HOLBOX TOURS FROM CANCUN, PLAYA DEL CARMEN AND RIVIERA MAYA

-– Holbox Island Tour with Transfer Options: this super popular Isla Holbox tour from Playa del Carmen or Cancun includes transfer to the island, swimming at Yalahau Island, and a visit to Isla Pájaros and Isla Pasion, plus lunch at a beachside restaurant and a tour around the island in a golf cart.
+➤ The Holbox Island Tour with Transfer Options is a super popular Isla Holbox tour from Playa del Carmen or Cancun as it takes you swimming at Yalahau Island, and also on a visit to Isla Pájaros and Isla Pasion.
+You’ll enjoy lunch at a beachside restaurant and a tour around the island in a golf cart before heading back.
+The tour includes transportation. ➥ BOOK IT HERE

 HOW TO MOVE AROUND ISLA HOLBOX

 The best part about Isla Holbox?
-There are no cars, or paved roads.
-Transportation in isla Holbox is limited to golf carts, the occasional ATV, or bycicles.
+There are no cars or paved roads.
+Transportation in Isla Holbox is limited to golf carts, the occasional ATV, or bicycles.

 Taxi in Holbox

-When you get off the ferry, you’ll probably need a golf cart taxi ride to your hotel; the ride shouldn’t cost more than 30-60 pesos depending on the location of your hotel.
-The golf cart taxis are always readily available around the town center in case you need a ride somewhere; most rides cost 50 pesos.
+When you get off the ferry, you’ll probably need a golf cart taxi ride to your hotel; the ride shouldn’t cost more than 40-60 MXN depending on the location of your hotel.
+The golf cart taxis are always readily available around the town center in case you need a ride somewhere; most rides cost 50 MXN.

 Rent a bike in Isla Holbox